How to manage Access/Contact visits in your family

 The most recent restrictions which commenced on October 22nd 2020 allow people in certain situations to form a support bubble with one other household to help with isolation.
 You can form a support bubble if you are living alone with children under the age of 18 or if you don’t live with your children but you share parenting or custody arrangements.
 Our current understanding is that access visits are separate to support bubbles and you can form a support bubble with another household in addition to facilitating access.
 Further information is available here.

 Varying Access/Contact Arrangements:

-However this may not possible or desirable given the current crisis so it really depends on your individual situation.
+However, this may not possible or desirable given the current restrictions, so it really depends on your individual situation.
 We are receiving lots of questions from parents who have access with their child as well as those who have their child living with them regarding essential travel, especially across distances or between different parts of the country or county.

-Whilst the Taoiseach recently restricted our movements again he did note: “for vital family reasons including caring for children” and more recently Minister for Justice & Equality Charlie Flanagan stated: “However I think it’s important to point out that court orders in relation to access remain in place.
-The restrictions brought in to tackle Covid-19 do not stop them being implemented, and should not be used as an excuse by either party.”
+Former Minister for Justice & Equality Charlie Flanagan previously stated: “However I think it’s important to point out that court orders in relation to access remain in place.
+The restrictions brought in to tackle Covid-19 do not stop them being implemented and should not be used as an excuse by either party.”

 (n) if the applicable person is a parent or guardian of a child, or a